Tax Credits: Who can claim

 - The claimant is part of a couple where one person is engaged in qualifying remunerative work (of at least 16 hours per week) and the other is either incapacitated, a hospital in-patient, in prison or is entitled to carer’s allowance (from 6 April 2012).

-- The claimant is incurring relevant childcare charges for a child for whom the claimant (or their partner) is responsible.
+The claimant is incurring relevant childcare charges for a child for whom the claimant (or their partner) is responsible.
+Here, charges incurred for childcare are charges paid by the claimant (in a joint claim, by either or both claimants) for child care provided for any child for whom the claimant (either claimant) is responsible.

 It is important to note that being ‘incapacitated’ is different to qualifying for the disability element of WTC.
 The meaning is set out in Regulation 13(5)-13(8) WTC EMR Regs 2002.
 One member of the couple must be working at least 16 hours and one of the benefits/credits listed below must be payable in respect of the other member: